Connecticut Court Records

 How do I find Connecticut Public Records for Free?

 Interested parties may access Connecticut public records free of charge by utilizing a number of online tools and databases provided by the state, such as the state of Connecticut judicial branch Case Look-Up database.
 In addition to this, interested parties may also access certain public records for free by contacting the appropriate record custodian.
-For example, inmate records may be found at the Connecticut Department of Correction.
+For example, inmate records may be found at the Connecticut Department of Corrections.
 It should be noted that even though some public records may be accessed for free, obtaining copies of those records generally involves the payment of a fee.

 Can I Access Sealed Connecticut Criminal Court Records?